You need a Street Trader Operator's Licence or Street Trader Employee Licence to sell goods in a public place for money, or money's worth.

 How to apply

-Complete and return an application form with fee:
+Complete an application form and return it to Licensing with fee:

 What happens next?